-One of the fastest moving glaciers in Greenland and in the world is the Helheim glacier.
-The Helheim glacier calves icebergs of all sizes, shapes, and forms into the Sermilik fjord, or the Icefjord, in East Greenland, at the speed of approximately 60 m pr. day.
-Two fixed departures: July 26, and August 12.
+One of the fastest-moving glaciers in Greenland and in the world is the Helheim glacier.
+The Helheim glacier calves icebergs of all sizes, shapes, and forms into the Sermilik fjord, or the Icefjord, in East Greenland, at the speed of approximately 60 meters pr. day.

 Do you want to go on this trip with your private group on your chosen date?
 Contact us at firstname.lastname@example.org

 - Trip Incl./Excl.

 - Walking per day: 5 - 7 hours

 - Group size: Min.
 5 - Max.
 14